notAI-tech/fastDeploy-site/docs/free_apis.md

 - We don't send any verification emails/ spam or store your email publicly.

-- You are allowed to use fake email ids (eg: a@amail.com) while signing up.

-- For obvious reasons, `/sync` is not enabled on the APIs we provide. `/async`, `/result`, webhooks, client side batching, work as expected.
+- `/sync` is not enabled on the APIs we provide. `/async`, `/result`, webhooks, client side batching, work as expected.

 **Limit**: Maximum number of requests allowed per hour.